 - Build visualization using Processing

-You can read more about it at the Torngat site, or read the preprint:
+You can read more about it in the preprint:

 Newton, G. & A. Callahan & M. Dumontier.
 2009.
 Semantic Journal Mapping for Search Visualization in a Large Scale Article Digital Library.
 Second Workshop on Very Large Digital Libraries at the European Conference on Digital Libraries (ECDL) 2009.